Thai Visa Checklist Logo

 Yellow Book (Tabien Baan)

-The Yellow Book (Tabien Baan) is an official Thai house registration record for foreign residents.
+The Yellow Book (often called a Tabien Baan or Thor.Ror.13 house registration book) is an official Thai house registration record for foreign residents.
 It is not a visa, but it can make many administrative tasks easier.

 The Yellow Book (Tabien Baan) records that a foreigner lives at a specific Thai address.
 It is issued by the local district office (Amphur/Khet).
-It does not replace your passport, visa status, 90-day reporting, or visa extensions.
-It also does not grant residency rights.
+It does not replace your passport, visa status, 90-day reporting, and does not grant residency rights.
+Thailand’s house registration system has two main types: the blue Tabien Baan (for Thai citizens/permanent residents) and the yellow Tabien Baan (Thor.Ror.13) for foreign residents.

 Who can apply